the-teachingRSE-project/competencies/competencies.md

 by helping researchers adopt practices and tools from the software engineering community [@SURESOFT2022].
 Because tools are not enough on their own but require skill-full execution, the project implements a twofold approach that combines tools and infrastructure with education in the form of workshops and training.

+#### HPC Certification Forum

+The HPC Certification Forum (HPC-CF) is working towards providing a certification process for High Performance Computing skills.
+As part of this process, the group is developing a Competence Standard [@HPCCFCompetencies] and an associated skill tree that provides a classification of HPC competencies.
+This work aims to develop a standardised representation of relevant HPC knowledge and skills which can, in turn, lead to structured and recognised sets of skills that can underpin the certification process.

+#### UNIVERSE-HPC

+UNIVERSE-HPC (Understanding and Nurturing an Integrated Vision for Education in RSE and HPC) [@UNIVERSEHPC] is a project funded under the UK's ExCALIBUR research programme [@EXCALIBUR].
+The project is looking to understand and develop training pathways and curricula to support the development of specialist skills in the HPC and exascale domains.
+It is aiming to develop learning pathways that represent a variety of different routes to gain the necessary skills to become an expert in the latest HPC and exascale technologies.
+These routes take into account the challenge presented by the wide range of different technical and research backgrounds that future HPC practitioners may come from.
+Supporting this requires pathways that offer various different skill-development routes that take into account existing skill sets and help to fill knowledge gaps.
+To support these pathways, the project is bringing together a range of open source training materials and developing new materials where required.

+#### RSE Competencies Toolkit

+The RSE Competencies Toolkit [@RSECompetenciesToolkit2023] is a community project that developed out of a hackday activity at the 2023 edition of the annual Software Sustainability Institute Collaborations Workshop [@SSICW23].
+The toolkit provides a web application that aims to support technical professionals in understanding how to develop their skills.
+It enables them to build a profile of their competencies within the system as well as providing a set of training resources that are linked to a competency framework.

+#### EMBL/EBI Competency Hub

+EMBL/EBI's Competency Hub [@CompetencyHub] provides a bioinformatics/computational biology-focused example of a competency portal.
+In addition to collecting information on a range of competencies that can be browsed within the web-based tool, it also provides career profiles for roles within the domains that EMBL/EBI's work focuses on.
+The hub provides access to variety of training resources that are linked to the specific competencies that they relate to.
+This enables learners to more easily find the right training materials in order to support their career development journey, helping them to idenitify what they might want to learn and in what order.

 # Values